cj-mills/christianjmills/_posts/2020-11-4-Barracuda-PoseNet-Tutorial-2.md

 ### Create `videoTexture` Variable

 Above the start method, create a new public `RenderTexture` named `videoTexture`.
-This is the variable to which we'll assign the `video_texture` RenderTexture that we made in part 1.
+This is the variable to which we'll assign the `video_texture` that we made in part 1.

 ### Create `posenetShader` Variable